kwonus/Quelle/Quelle-AVX.md

 Consider these two examples of Quelle statements (first CONTROL; then SEARCH):

-%lexicon = KJV
+%lexicon := KJV

 "Moses"

 Notice that both statements above are single actions.
 We should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
 To combine the previous two actions into one compound statement, issue this command:

-"Moses" %lexicon=KJV
+"Moses" %lexicon:=KJV

 ### V. Deep Dive into Quelle SEARCH actions